A new generation of wearables is here to help tackle problem drinking.

 Essential reading: Top fitness trackers and health gadgets

 Researchers suggest that wearables represent a convenient method for individuals to monitor alcohol intake.
 These devices have the potential to help reduce unsafe drinking that can lead to accidents and the deterioration of health in heavy drinkers.

 One of the major drivers for this market is the rise in awareness of alcohol breath analyzers.
-Even though this technology is still in its infancy, a few contenders for real-time monitoring of alcohol levels have already emerged.
+Even though this technology is still in its infancy, a few contenders for real-time monitoring of alcohol levels are emerging.

 This wearable comes from a startup called BACtrack.
 The San Francisco company recently nabed the top prize in a competition to design a near real-time breathalyser.
 The $200,000 first place prize was awarded by the National Institutes of Health (NIH).

 While most consumed alcohol is processed within the body, some ethanol molecules escape through the skin.
 The device is able to read this signal and via BACtrack’s proprietary algorithms convert it into an estimated Blood Alcohol Content (BAC) reading.

 Samples can be taken as frequently as every second and be sent from the wrist device to a smartphone, smartwatch or a cloud server.
 As it takes about 45 minutes for alcohol to be transmitted through the skin, you don’t really get real-time tracking.
 Which means that it can’t be used as a substitute for breathalysers or blood tests conducted by law enforcement.
 Instead the device is meant to detect and record a person’s recent history of drinking habits.